home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 Polling should only be used as a last resort.
 You must use it with care and accept the negative impact on your network.
 Z-Wave is a very low speed network and poll requests can easily flood your network and slow down your commands.
 </div>

-### My device is recognized as Unknown Manufacturer and/or some of its functionalities do not work with the Z-Wave integration
+### My device is recognized as Unknown Manufacturer and/or some functions don't work with the Z-Wave integration

 When your device is not yet fully interviewed, this info will not yet be present.
 So make sure your device is interviewed at least once.